 The labour steps for each test were compared to the laboratory labour components in the 2010-11 and 2012-13 MIS Standards.
 The MIS Standards provide a standardized framework for collecting and reporting financial and statistical data on day-to-day operations of health service organizations (36).
-The

-MIS Standards provide average time required for standard laboratory activities, although time per activity may vary between institutions.
+The MIS Standards provide average time required for standard laboratory activities.
+Time per activity may vary between institutions.
 The labour resource use, calculated as time in minutes per each step, was obtained from MIS Standards or directly from the SickKids labs.

-The price per HiSeq XTM instrument assumed an initial purchase of a minimum of five sequencers.
-Costs were calculated for sample processing on a single sequencer.
+The price per HiSeq XTM instrument assumed a purchase contract for five sequencers at the institution.
+Only the cost for a single sequencer from a single institution was included in the analysis.
 The equipment resource use per sample depends on the total number of tests done in the institution for all patients.
 As overall test volume increases, the equipment resource use and equipment cost per ASD patient decreases.
-For CMA, the average total number of tests done per year in the institution for all indications was 3948, based on the 2013/14 fiscal year (DJ Stavropoulos pers. comm.
-2015).
+For CMA, the average total number of tests done per year in the institution for all indications was 3948, based on the 2013/14 fiscal year (38).
 Based on the approximate volume of clinical whole exomes indicated at SickKids, it was further assumed that the annual number of WES and WGS tests for all indications could vary from 500 to 1000 per sequencer and was assumed to be 500 (100% of all tests) in the reference case.
-Based on the prevalence of ASD (38), it was assumed that 300 genetic tests would be run per year for children with a clinical diagnosis of ASD.
+Based on the prevalence of ASD (39), it was assumed that 300 genetic tests would be run per year for children with a clinical diagnosis of ASD.